gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 Vance Norris moved angrily.
 He was comparatively short in this gathering of big men, some five-feet-eight, and his stocky, powerful build tended to make him seem shorter.
 His black hair was crisp and hard, like short, steel wires, and his eyes were the gray of fractured steel.
 If McReady was a man of bronze, Norris was all steel.
 His movements, his thoughts, his whole bearing had the quick, hard impulse of steel spring.
 His nerves were steel — hard, quick-acting — swift corroding.

 He was decided on his point now, and he lashed out in its defense with a characteristic quick, clipped flow of words.
 "Different chemistry be damned.
-That thing may be dead-or, by God, it may not — but I don't like it.
+That thing may be dead — or, by God, it may not — but I don't like it.
 Damn it, Blair, let them see the foul thing and decide for themselves whether they want that thing thawed out in this camp.

 "Thawed out, by the way.
 That's got to be thawed out in one of the shacks tonight, if it is thawed out.
 Somebody — who's watchman tonight?
 Magnetic — oh, Connant.
 Cosmic rays tonight.
 Well, you get to sit up with that twenty-million-year-old mummy of his.